-3.2.
-Gas Gathering Network and Flow Lines
+3.1.
+Gas Gathering Network, lease pads and Flow Lines

-The gas and water gathering network will be installed with consideration of the topography of the site and will be located, where possible, next to existing infrastructure, access roads and tracks to minimise overall disturbance.
+The gas and water gathering network will be installed with consideration of the topography of the site and will be located, where possible, in previously disturbed area, or next to existing infrastructure, access roads and tracks to minimise overall disturbance.
 The low pressure gas and water gathering networks will be installed generally as follows:

-- Vegetation will be cleared, stockpiled and mulched for reuse during rehabilitation.
-Large hollow logs and other habitat features will be salvaged and used in rehabilitation - Topsoil will be stripped and stockpiled for use in future rehabilitation - Trenching will be prepared and the pipeline strung out adjacent to the trench and lowered into the trench - The trench will be backfilled and re-profiled consistent with the surrounding area.
+- Vegetation will be cleared and stockpiled or mulched for reuse during rehabilitation.
+Large hollow logs and other habitat features will be salvaged and used in rehabilitation - Topsoil will be stripped and stockpiled for use in future rehabilitation, where necessary - Pipeline will be strung out , welded and lowered into a prepared trench - The trench will be backfilled and re-profiled consistent with the surrounding area.
 Once re-profiling is completed, the rehabilitation process of the right of way will commence.